usnistgov/OSCAL/README.md

 ## Project Status

 OSCAL 1.0.0 Milestone 1 was released on June 15, 2019.
-The full announcement can be find below:
+The full announcement can be found below:

 <blockquote>
 We are pleased to announce the release of OSCAL 1.0.0 Milestone 1.
 This release marks an important milestone for the OSCAL project, as this represents the first official release of OSCAL.